1975 spring offensive: Phước Long

-Campaign 275 (Central Highland campaign)
+Operation 275 (Central Highland campaign)

 General Dũng already worked out a plan for taking Buôn Ma Thuột.
 Called the "blossoming lotus", the objective was to avoid outlying South Vietnamese positions and strike at the primary target first, "like a flower bud slowly opening its petals."
 The plan for the 75,000–80,000 PAVN troops participating in the campaign was first to isolate Buôn Ma Thuột by cutting Highways 14, 19 and 21, precluding any South Vietnamese reinforcement.
 The 320th Division was then to neutralize outposts to the north and seize the Phuong Duc Airfield.
 The mission of the 10th Division was to then conduct the main attack on the city along Route 14.

 Commanding his forces from Pleiku, Major General Phạm Văn Phú, the III Corps commander, was given adequate warnings of the impending North Vietnamese attacks, but they were not given serious consideration.
 Phú was deceived by an elaborate North Vietnamese communications charade and his belief that PAVN movements toward Buôn Ma Thuột were diversionary operations designed to distract him from the true objective, Pleiku.
 The defense of Buôn Ma Thuột, therefore, was entrusted to a single Ranger group and Popular and Regional Force units (approximately 4,000 men).
 They were augmented at the beginning of March by 53rd Regiment of the 23rd Division.